 The Austin Jewish FIlm Festival (AJFF) PRIDES ITSELF AS BEING AN INCLUSIVE, SAFE SPACE WHERE FILMMAKERS AND FILM FANS – NO MATTER WHO YOU ARE OR HOW YOU LOOK – COME TOGETHER TO ENJOY FILMS AND EVENTS.

-The Austin Jewish Film Festival is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity & expression, sexual orientation, disability, age, physical appearance, race or ethnicity.
-This applies to all in-person and online/email interactions between participants & attendees.
+The Austin Jewish Film Festival is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, age, physical appearance, race or ethnicity.
+This applies to all in-person and online/email interactions between participants and attendees.

 WE ABSOLUTELY WILL NOT TOLERATE HARASSMENT IN ANY FORM.

 Harassment includes, but is not limited to: offensive verbal or online comments related to gender, gender identity and expression, sexual orientation, disability, age, physical appearance, race or ethnicity, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of films, Q&As or other events, inappropriate physical contact, and unwelcome sexual attention or advances, physical or verbal, publicly or through online communication channels.